Saudi Arabia banned Pokemon games for promoting the idea of evolution

 Injustice: Gods Among Us was banned for including the word “Gods”

 DC game Injustice: Gods Among Us was temporarily banned in the United Arab Emirates, allegedly because of the word “Gods”.
 The plural implies polytheism, a belief that the Islamic religion doesn’t subscribe to.
-The ban was eventually lifted, presumably when they realised the Gods in question were make-believe superheroes and not historical deities.
+The ban was eventually lifted, presumably when they realized the Gods in question were make-believe superheroes and not historical deities.

 Dragon Age: Inquisition was banned by India for “same-gender romance”